Citation, DOI & article data

 - uncommon: <2%

-In most instances plain films suffice for diagnosis and characterisation.
-The fracture line is usually evident, although in undisplaced of mildly impacted fractures it can be difficult to see and subtle cortical breaches / buckling should be sought.
+In most instances, a plain wrist radiographic series will suffice for diagnosis and characterization.
+The fracture line is usually evident, although in undisplaced or mildly impacted fractures it can be difficult to see and subtle cortical breaches/buckling should be sought.
 In intra-articular fractures (type II) the degree of articular step-off and gap should be assessed, and this may require CT.

 In addition to reporting the presence of a distal radial fracture with volar angulation a number of features should be sought and commented upon: